karansharma-web/python-projects/README.md

 # python-projects
-basic beginner level pthon code
+This is a basic beginner level pthon code.